 Computer Network Specialist

 Computer network specialists and analysts define, design, build, and maintain a variety of data communication networks and systems.
 They typically have a bachelor’s degree in computer science or a related field.
-Some also have a master’s degree in business administration (MBA), with a focus in information systems.
+Some also have a master’s degree in business administration (MBA), with a focus on information systems.
 Computer network architects can earn notably high salaries: according to the BLS, the median salary for this role is $112,690.

 - Computer and Information Research Scientist